Brandon-Russell-1/OSWP-Notes/src/Introduction.md

-# Welcome to my OSCP mdBook
+# Welcome to my OSWP mdBook

-Currently, I'm preparing for the OSCP exam.
+Currently, I'm preparing for the OSWP exam.
 While I utilize Obsidian for note-taking, I've discovered the advantage of having a well-formatted notebook for reference over a conventional note-taking application.
 This document is dynamic, undergoing multiple updates throughout the day.

 Checkout my LinkedIn and Website: